Why Yelp is More Important Than You Think

 The first step is to claim your business.
-This involves going to the Yelp website finding your business among the existing listings and clicking the “Claim this Business” button.
-The process is designed to establish you as the owner of the business and give you control of the listing.
+This involves going to the Yelp website, finding your business among the existing listings and clicking the “Claim this Business” button.
+The process is designed to establish you as the owner of the flower shop and give you control of the listing.

 Check For Duplicates